 Personal accident cover

 Hauling often heavy deliveries up and down flights of stairs or in and out of a van can make you more prone to a potential accident.
-If you unfortunately suffered an accident while making deliveries, which resulted in loss of sight, hearing, speech or a limb, death or that left you disabled and permanently unable to work, this type of insurance would offer financial compensation, while you're unable to work.
+If you unfortunately suffered an accident while making deliveries, which resulted in loss of sight, hearing, speech or a limb, death or that left you disabled and permanently unable to work, this type of insurance can offer a compensation benefit of up to £10,000.

 You may be surprised to see this one on the list, but cyber insurance is relevant to any business that stores personally identifiable information.

 As a courier, you'll likely hold personal information about the people you're delivering to, including names, email addresses and even birth dates.
 This could make you the target of data theft.
-Cyber insurance is designed to protect you in the event of this happening, offering financial compensation for fines you may receive as a breach, as well as legal fees.
+Cyber insurance is designed to protect you in the event of this happening, covering the cost of your legal and compensation bills and fines you may receive for a data breach.

-If you employ a team, employers liability cover is a legal requirement for businesses in the UK - regardless of whether your team is made up of full-time, temporary or part-time staff.
+For most businesses in the UK that employ a team, employers' liability cover is a legal requirement - regardless of whether your team is made up of full-time, temporary or part-time staff.

 What's not included in our courier insurance?